 Determination of the MCPC and the amount if there are zonal differences in ERCOT for Replacement Reserve

-Determination of the MCPE ffor a unit being deployed
+Determination of the MCPE for a unit being deployed

 In the event that two or more resources can equally be deployed, what is the mechanism to select the winning resource ?
 What are the capacity and energy payments ?